I’m determined to write that headline again and again until it happens.

 There are a pile of wingers who could help, too — certainly, Dal need someone who can stretch the field and attack the box, even more now Enrico Rodriguez has graduated from injured a lot to no longer eligible at all.6He remains one of my faovurite players of the last four or five years in AUS, just for his ruthless finishing..
 Joseph Ndopedro is a New Brunswick provincial team player who was also at Canada Games, and as above, New Brunswick did quite well.
 There’s a gap, though, between that level and AUS defenses.

 There’s a gap between the Nova Scotia provincial team and AUS, too — perhaps a larger one given NS just finished ninth at Canada Games and lost 3 – 0 to the Yukon.
 While up a man for the last 20.
 Yeah.
-There’s a lot of this Dal team looks a lot like the Nova Scotia provincial team of the past few years — it’s heavily Halifax-based, heavy on the Whitecaps program, and while there’s talent there, the reason we need a U23 league is because AUS needs to fill a whole in the local pyramid by bringing in players who aren’t already well-known.
+There’s a lot of this Dal team looks a lot like the Nova Scotia provincial team of the past few years — it’s heavily Halifax-based, heavy on the Whitecaps program, and while there’s talent there, the reason we need a U23 league is because AUS needs to fill a hole in the local pyramid by bringing in players who aren’t already well-known.